riclolsen/json-scada/docs/install.md

 * Exclusive data disks on 1TB+ NVMe SSDs for PostgreSQL (RAID-1 mirrored for high availability).

-* MongoDB replica set cluster with 3 servers.
+* MongoDB replica set cluster with at least 3 servers (one node can be just arbiter).
+See https://www.mongodb.com/docs/manual/core/replica-set-architectures/.

 * 2 PostgreSQL servers with replication.

-For large systems (like with more than 200.000 tags), a MongoDB sharded cluster may be needed.
+For very large systems (like with more than 200.000 tags), a MongoDB sharded cluster may be needed.

 ## Windows Installer

-The Windows Installer has everything needed to run the system (MongoDB, PostgreSQL, Grafana, etc.).
+The Windows Installer has everything needed to run the system (MongoDB, PostgreSQL, Grafana, Metabase, Nginx, etc.).
 It is available in the [releases section](https://github.com/riclolsen/json-scada/releases/).

 ### REQUIREMENTS

-* Windows 10 or Server 2016/2019 (x86-64 bits), 8GB+ RAM.
+* Windows 10/11 64 bits or Server >=2019, Windows PowerShell.
+At least 15GB of free space in the "C:" drive.
-* Admin privileges.
+* Administrative rights. corporate Windows policies may cause problems with the creation of services and the opening of TCP ports.
-* Windows PowerShell.
+* Free TCP ports 6688, 6689, 27017, 5432, 80, 8080, 3000, 3001, 9000.
+Other ports may be required for optional services and protocols.
-* DotNet Core 5.0.x x64 Runtime.
+* If the server already has MongoDB, PostgreSQL, Grafana, Nginx or another webserver, please uninstall, disable or watch out for possible conflicts.
-* Open SSL 1.1.1m binaries for 64-bit Windows: https://slproweb.com/products/Win32OpenSSL.html.
+* Do not update previously installed JSON-SCADA.
+Please uninstall previous JSON-SCADA versions before installing a new version.

 ### QUICKSTART